sorbet/sorbet/docs/internals.md

 ├── core            → Sorbet-specific data structures and utilities.
 │   └── types       → Our type system is shared by many passes of the │                     pipeline code above.
+│
+│   // 4.
+Gems
+├── gems
+│   ├── sorbet          → The Ruby source for `srb init`.
+│   └── sorbet-runtime  → The Ruby source for the runtime type checks.
 └── ···
 ```